 Whether it’s in the way of a blog posting, a digital newsletter, a baseball hat, or a bumper sticker, the brand style guide will direct internal and external users toward a consistent visual aesthetic anywhere the company logo appears.

-- Logo specifications
+- Logo requirements

-- Minimum size of logo and placement
+- Logo’s minimum size and placement

-- Your mission statement
+- Company’s mission statement

 - Business background